Originally published Jan 17, 2019. Refreshed Nov 30, 2021.

-With a platform like Corevist Commerce, your buyers get real-time interaction with your SAP system right in the customer portal.
+With a solution like the Corevist Platform, your buyers get real-time interaction with your SAP system right in the customer portal.
 That means you can give them accurate shipping information on the web, eliminating the need for a phone call to your Customer Service department.
 Without this real-time data on shipping, you introduce friction into the buying process and reduce buyer trust in the B2B portal.

 B2B Weakness 2: Inaccurate or missing inventory data

 It’s no surprise that B2B buyers are frustrated with inventory availability.
 Shipping information aside, inventory data is arguably the most important information you can give your buyers in the B2B portal.
 The question is, will you give them accurate inventory data?

 The answer to that question depends on your architecture.
 Are you integrating the B2B portal to SAP in real time?
 Or are you using batch updates?

 B2B eCommerce and customer portals that depend on batch synchronization simply can’t provide accurate inventory data.
 Why?
 Because in an omnichannel world, the last widget in stock could be sold at any moment—and the web portal won’t know about it until tonight’s batch update.

 But it gets more complicated.
 You may not want to show every customer the total inventory that you have available for a product, so you can keep your highest-value customers happy.
 In SAP, this is known as an ATP calculation.
 If ATP is essential to your customer relationships, then it’s essential in the customer portal.
 And simply put, you can’t provide an up-to-date ATP calculation, personalized to your customer, if your architecture depends on batch updates.

 Solution: Real-time SAP integration

-With a platform like Corevist Commerce, your buyers get real-time inventory data from SAP displayed in the B2B portal.
-Whether you give all customers the same inventory information, or whether you give them personalized ATP calculations, Corevist Commerce supports both.
+With a solution like the Corevist Platform, your buyers get real-time inventory data from SAP displayed in the B2B portal.
+Whether you give all customers the same inventory information, or whether you give them personalized ATP calculations, the Corevist Platform supports both.
 It’s just one more way we take out friction in the buying process.

 B2B Weakness 3: Not enough information for buyer to pull the trigger